Oct 05, 2020 -

 In 2011, we decided that it was, once again, time to add some additional space.
 We added 28 feet to the back of the barn by tearing down an attached lean-to.
 This added additional length to the tasting room, two restrooms, a new and improved tasting bar, and a large cold storage wine room.
 And, by popular demand, the horse stalls remain and are now used as tasting stations during our busy holiday weekends.

 Dave and Mary both feel that wine tasting should be a fun and educational experience.
 So much of a person's recollection of a wine is tied to the experience they had when they were tasting it.
 And we believe in providing a great experience!
 Our tasting room is casual and fun.
 There's room for the kids to run aound outside.
 Sitting on our patio sipping some wine in the sunshine is a little slice of heaven.
 And the vineyard is right there, too.
 Check out the vines and see what they're up to.
 Watch bud break and bloom and fruit ripen and the leaves change colors.
 It's all right there.

-We offer two tasting flights.
-Our ArborBrook Flight includes our white wines, three or four of our Pinot Noirs, and our dessert wine and has a $10 tasting fee.
-Our Reserve Flight is an additional $5 and includes our reserve and limited production wines, generally three or four.
+We offer two tasting flights; our regular flight tasting fee is $20, and our reserve flight is $25.
 Tasting fees are always refundable with a minimum purchase or by joining one of our wine clubs.

 You'll find Dave pouring on weekends and sharing his passion for wine, farming, and many other subjects.
-Mary also pops in from time-to-time, along with Sophie the Saint Bernard.
+Mary also pops in from time-to-time, along with Sophie and Gracie, the ArborBrook Saint Bernards.
 Sydney, our daughter, is also around, meeting and greeting.